Spring 2026 CE Training Day for the Entire Dental Team - Zoom Webinar

 Spring is the perfect time to refresh your knowledge.

 Join us for an all-team training day that covers key topics in practice.
-Explore current topics and trends in infection control, vaccine misperceptions and discover strategies for effective protection during patient treatment.
+Explore current topics and trends in infection control, vaccines and strategies for effective infection control protection during patient treatment.
 Learn how implicit biases in dentistry could be the cause of health care inequities and how you and your team can make an impact in changing their outcome.

 Register for Upcoming Sessions